Supporting Women’s Refuge NZ

 The money raised from this year’s event will be donated to Women’s Refuge NZ initiatives

 Friends of Women’s Refuges Trust

 The Friends of Women’s Refuges Trust (FOWR), a registered charitable trust since 2007, began life in 1995 to provide financial assistance to women’s refuges in New Zealand.
 Funds are raised principally through NZ Sculpture OnShore (NZSOS), which FOWR owns and operates.
-Since its inception, FOWR has donated almost $2 million to women’s refuges.
+Since its inception, FOWR has donated $2.1 million to women’s refuges.
 Today it one of the largest non-governmental funding sources for NZ Women’s Refuge.

 Through its donations FOWR supports the vital work of Women’s Refuge by funding specific projects, activities and resources.
 These have included: the establishment of a fund to provide ongoing counselling services for women who have accessed Women's Refuges' services; the production of “Fresh Start” information packs; and “Mokopuna” child advocacy kits.
 Donations are also used in very practical ways for the provision of items for safe houses around the country.
 Necessities such as white-ware, furniture, bedding and linen have been very gratefully received by the 45 members of the National Collective of Women's Refuges.
 Our funds have also allowed for such things as provision of winter nightwear packages for women and children in need.